 Each District Engineer selects a district value engineering coordinator (DVEC) to coordinate VE activities in that district.
 The DVEC is responsible for the district's VE program.
 The DVEC should be at a level consistent with the supervision and management responsibilities of the VE effort.
 The DVEC is responsible for scheduling the study and making appropriate accommodations for the participants.
 The DVEC serves as a team member on the VE study to become familiar with the process and leads VE studies, as required, to meet the demands of the program.
-The DVEC is also responsible for tracking the district led value engineering studies and ensuring the study results are forwarded to the IE and entered into the SIMS database for each studued project.
+The DVEC is also responsible for tracking the district led value engineering studies and ensuring the study results are forwarded to the Policy and Innovations Engineer and entered into the SIMS database for each studied project.

-In any case, the facilitator of the study compiles recommendations from the VE study and submits them in VE report, for approval as follows:
+In any case, the facilitator of the study compiles recommendations from the VE study and submits them in a VE report, for approval as follows:

 Approved recommendations are incorporated in the project design.
 If an approved recommendation cannot be included, the Project Manager must document the justification for eliminating the recommendation.
-This documentation should be submitted with the PS&E and a copy is sent to the Innovations Engineer.
+This documentation should be submitted with the PS&E and a copy is sent to the Policy and Innovations Engineer.

 Each year, a value engineering work plan for the federally required Value Engineering Studies is completed after approval of the MoDOT highway right of way and construction program.